 September: 3 days A P P plus 27 days of pensionable pay

 Employees on relevant child related leave may return for KIT or SPLIT days.
-If the pensionable pay they receive is higher than the A P P daily rate for those days, then the pensionable pay should be added to the C P P. Relevant child related leave means ordinary maternity, paternity or adoption leave, paid shared parental leave or paid parental bereavement leave and any paid additional maternity or adoption leave.
+If the pensionable pay they receive is higher than the A P P daily rate for those days, then the pensionable pay should be added to the C P P. Relevant child related leave means ordinary maternity or adoption leave, paternity leave, paid shared parental leave, paid parental bereavement leave, paid neonatal care leave or any paid additional maternity or adoption leave.

 Employees on leave due to sickness or injury on reduced pay or no pay may take Stringer days.
 If the pensionable pay they receive is higher than the A P P daily rate for those days, then the pensionable pay should be added to the C P P.